 pickup icon

-Close up of the leaves of Quaking Aspen (Populus tremuloides).
-One of 100+ species of Pacific Northwest native plants available at Sparrowhawk Native Plants, Native Plant Nursery in Portland, Oregon.
+Close up of the bright green leaves of quaking aspen (Populus tremuloides).
+Another species on Pacific Northwest native tree available at Sparrowhawk Native Plants, native plant nursery, in Portland, Oregon.

-Growth habit of Quaking Aspen (Populus tremuloides).
-Another species on Pacific Northwest native tree available at Sparrowhawk Native Plants in Portland, Oregon.
+Catkin flowers of quaking aspen (Populus tremuloides).
+Another species on Pacific Northwest native tree available at Sparrowhawk Native Plants, native plant nursery, in Portland, Oregon.

-Grove of Quaking Aspen (Populus tremuloides).
-Another species on Pacific Northwest native tree available at Sparrowhawk Native Plants in Portland, Oregon.
+A grove of quaking aspen trees (Populus tremuloides).
+Another species on Pacific Northwest native tree available at Sparrowhawk Native Plants, native plant nursery, in Portland, Oregon.

 Quaking Aspen